InterWorkAlliance/Sustainability/vem/supply/crt.md

 included CCP property-set.

 Every CRT will have the following behaviors and properties:
-• Is a fungible token that represents one metric ton of CO2 (tCO2) or 1 tCO2e of reduction or avoidance.
+- Is a fungible token that represents one metric ton of CO2 (tCO2) or 1 tCO2e of reduction or avoidance.

-• Is divisible, transferable, encumberable, revokable, delegable, offsetable and mintable with role support.
+- Is divisible, transferable, encumberable, revokable, delegable, offsetable and mintable with role support.

-• Unique identifier (Id): An identifier that is assigned when issued.
+- Unique identifier (Id): An identifier that is assigned when issued.

-• Quantity: The amount of CO2e in tonnes, can have up to 4 decimal place precision.
+- Quantity: The amount of CO2e in tonnes, can have up to 4 decimal place precision.

-• Owner: The Id of the account that is the owner of the token.
+- Owner: The Id of the account that is the owner of the token.

-• Listing Agent Id (optional): If the CRT is listed on a marketplace or exchange.
+- Listing Agent Id (optional): If the CRT is listed on a marketplace or exchange.

-• Core Carbon Principles (CCP): A set of properties that every CRT will have.
+- Core Carbon Principles (CCP): A set of properties that every CRT will have.

-• Climate Labels (optional): Name/value pair of additional climate labels for compatibility.
+- Climate Labels (optional): Name/value pair of additional climate labels for compatibility.

-• Issuer: The Id for the issuing standard registry.
+- Issuer: The Id for the issuing standard registry.

-• Retired (optional): True or false for implementations where it is not implicit.
+- Retired (optional): True or false for implementations where it is not implicit.

-• Offset Applied to Id (optional): A link to an ESG Scorecard or goal that the offset should apply.
+- Offset Applied to Id (optional): A link to an ESG Scorecard or goal that the offset should apply.

-• CRUs: A collection of the Ids of the CRUs referenced and encumbered by this token.
+- CRUs: A collection of the Ids of the CRUs referenced and encumbered by this token.

+**The complete draft of the TTF specification, including its token base and behaviors, for the [Carbon Removal Unit token](https://github.com/InterWorkAlliance/TokenTaxonomyFramework/tree/main/artifacts/token-templates/specifications/Carbon-Reference-Token/latest).**

-Using CRT
+## Using CRT

 CRTs can be held for their value or spent to offset reported emissions in either a voluntary or a regulated market.
 When an owner offsets using a CRT, they may retire the whole token or choose to decouple the